orange-cloudfoundry/travis-resource/README.md

 * `pro`: *Optional.* If set to `true` it will use travis pro api.
 Defaults to `false`.

+* `travis-url`: *Optional.* If set it will override default travis api with this one.

 * `github-token`: *if `travis-token` it becomes unnecessary* A github token to authenticate to travis.

 * `travis-token`: *if `github-token` it becomes unnecessary* A travis token to authenticate to travis.